 Overview

 Coastline Community College is guided by the principles of participatory governance and embraces a culture of learning, collecting evidence, and planning based on evidence.
 The college began the task of improving its planning process in 2010 with the renewal of the its Education Master Plan and the vision and mission statements.
 Then in

-In 2011 the college continued this improvement effort by restructuring the framework for planning and data driven decision-making, to realize the goals of the College vision, mission, and Education Master Plan, including its Technology Plan, Staffing Plan, Facilities Plan, Program and Department Reviews, and the Student Learning Outcomes (SLOs) work being done in instructional, support services and administrative services wings of the college.
-The entrepreneurial efforts and other related matters that are applicable to the budget allocation model were also part of the restructuring.
+In 2011 the college continued this improvement effort by restructuring the framework for planning and data driven decision-making, in order to realize the goals of the College vision, mission, and Education Master Plan, including its Technology Plan, Staffing Plan, Facilities Plan, Program and Department Reviews, and the Student Learning Outcomes (SLOs) work being done in instruction, student support ,and administrative services wings of the college.
+Entrepreneurial efforts and other related matters that are applicable to the budget allocation model were also part of the restructuring.

-The mandate (mission) and membership of the lead team, the Planning, Institutional Effectiveness, and Accreditation Committee (PIEAC), is identified in Section I. The members are expected to participate in review and discussion of major planning and to take the information back to their constituency groups for discussion and feedback.
-All constituency groups are represented within this committee.
+The mandate (mission) and membership of the lead team, the Planning, Institutional Effectiveness, and Accreditation Committee (PIEAC), is identified in Section I. The members are expected to participate in review and discussion of institutional planning and to take information back to their constituency groups for discussion and feedback.
+All constituency groups are represented within PIEAC.
 Balance of the committee membership and assessment of the committee mandate will be ongoing and will be evaluated on an annual basis.

 This guide is designed and developed by the PIEAC.
 It offers details on the planning processes at Coastline Community College.
 The purpose of the guide is to document the planning framework the college has adopted for integrated planning.
 The guide is intended to be used by all constituent groups on campus to assist in linking planning and decision making in a more integrated and meaningful manner.